Salmon pie in a rice crust

 - Place the oven rack in the middle of the oven.
 Preheat the oven to 350ºF (180ºC).
 In a saucepan, brown the onion and garlic in the oil over medium heat.
 Season with salt and pepper.
 Continue cooking until the onion is transparent.
 Remove from heat and let cool.

 - In another saucepan, add the water and rice.
 Bring to a boil.
 Lower the heat to medium.
 Stir and cook, covered, for about 15 to 20 minutes.

 - Meanwhile, in a large bowl, whisk the milk and eggs together until the mixture is consistent.
-Add the salmon and ¼ cup (60 ml) grated cheese.
+Add the onion and garlic mix, salmon and ¼ cup (60 ml) grated cheese.
 Add the thyme.
 Season with salt and pepper.
 Set aside.

 - Transfer the rice to a large deep pie plate.
 Using a fork or spatula, form a crust by firmly pressing the rice into the bottom and sides.

 - Pour the salmon mixture onto the rice.
 Garnish with the rest of the cheese.

 - Cook in the oven for 45 minutes or until the cheese is golden and a knife inserted into the centre of the pie comes out hot.
 Serve immediately.